AlexanderRubinstein/diverse-universe-public/README.md

-# diverse-universe-public
+# Scalable Ensemble Diversification for OOD Generalization and Detection

 ## Overview

 ![Scalable Ensemble Diversification for OOD Generalization and Detection](./figures/teaser.png "Scalable Ensemble Diversification for OOD Generalization and Detection")

 This is an implementation of the paper "Scalable Ensemble Diversification for OOD Generalization and Detection".

 In the section ["Installation"](#installation) we explain how to create a conda environment with all the necessary libraries.
 The sections ["Download datasets"](#download-datasets) and ["Download models"](#download-models) describe how to download datasets and models correspondingly.
 The section ["Evaluate models"](#evaluate-models) explains how to evaluate the models and reproduce the results reported in the paper.
 The section ["Train models"](#train-models) explains how to train models from scratch without downloading them.
 The section ["Cache datasets"](#cache-datasets) describes how to cache datsets from scratch without downloading cached datasets.
-The section ["Note about .csv files"](#note-about-.csv-files) gives additional information about scripts running pipeline we use in this repository.
+The section ["Note about stuned.run_from_csv.py and .csv files"](#note-about-stunedrun_from_csvpy-and-csv-files) gives additional information about scripts running pipeline we use in this repository.

 All commands are supposed to be run from the root of this repository and all paths are given relatively to it.